-Lecture class sizes range from five to ten students and tutorial sizes range from two to six students.
+Lecture class sizes range from five to ten students and tutorial sizes range from one to six students.

 Over the course of the year, with particular focus during the summer months, you will devise a research project culminating in a 15,000-word dissertation.
-Every taught postgraduate student is assigned an individual supervisor from among the Anthropology staff who works with them closely to develop a topic and direction for the dissertation.
+Every taught postgraduate student is assigned an individual supervisor from among the Social Anthropology staff who will work with them closely to develop a topic and direction for the dissertation.

-The Department of Social Anthropology provides postgraduates access to a museum collection of ethnographic objects and a common room that includes a general anthropological class library, providing a space that is shared by both staff and postgraduates.
-The departmental libraries, along with the main library, which holds a fine anthropology collection, include materials from all ethnographic regions of the world.
+The Department of Social Anthropology provides postgraduates with access to a museum collection of ethnographic material and a common room that includes a general anthropological library, providing a space that is shared by both staff and postgraduates.
+The departmental libraries, together with the main University library which holds a fine anthropology collection, include resources covering nearly all regions of the world.